Warrior Way Back

 - A student's balance with the university is forgiven in thirds.
 Warrior Way Back students must be enrolled at least part-time and maintain Satisfactory Academic Progress to remain eligible.

-- Example: Student left Wayne State owing a balance of $1,500 in 2013.
-Student returns to WSU and enrolls in fall 2018 as a full-time student.
-Student successfully complete the semester.
-Wayne State forgives $500 of the student's past-due balance.
+- Example: A student left Wayne State owing a balance of $1,500 in 2013.
+The student returns to WSU and enrolls in fall 2018 as a full-time student.
+The student successfully completes the semester; Wayne State University then forgives $500 of the student's past-due balance.
 Student enrolls for the next semester.
 At the end of that successful semester, WSU forgives another $500 of the past-due balance.
-Student enrolls for the third semester and successfully completes that semester.
+Student enrolls for the third semester and successfully completes that semester, the remaining $500 balance is forgiven.
+The student has now completed the program and no longer has a balance.”